Lagares homers twice as Mets cap sweep of D-backs | Devdiscourse

 Juan Lagares had the biggest game of his major league career Thursday afternoon, when the longest-tenured member of the New York Mets homered twice and finished with six RBIs as the surging Mets completed a four-game sweep of the visiting Arizona Diamondbacks with a 11-1 win.
 The Mets (76-70) outscored the Diamondbacks (75-72) by a 20-1 margin in the final two games and 26-4 overall to leapfrog Arizona, which began the series 2 1/2 games ahead of New York, in the gaggle of National League teams pursuing a wild card.

-The Mets entered Thursday two games behind the Milwaukee Brewers and Chicago Cubs, who shared the second wild card.
-The Brewers beat the Miami Marlins, 3-2, while the Cubs visited the San Diego Padres later Thursday afternoon.
+The Mets began the day two games behind the Milwaukee Brewers and Chicago Cubs, who shared the second wild card.
+The Brewers beat the Miami Marlins 3-2 and the Cubs defeated the San Diego Padres 4-1 on Thursday.
 Lagares, who has been known mostly for his Gold Glove-caliber defense in center field since joining the Mets in 2013, capped a five-run third inning with his first career grand slam to give New York a 6-0 lead.
 All five runs were unearned due to a one-out error throwing error on Diamondbacks shortstop Nick Ahmed.

 Lagares completed his first two-homer game in his next at-bat, when he hit a two-run shot to right field in the fifth inning.
 The homers were Lagares' first at Citi Field since Sept.
 7, 2017.
 The six RBIs doubled his previous single-game career high, set 11 times previously.
 He increased his season total to five homers.